RocketChat/Rocket.Chat.AI.Preview/README.md

-# Rocket.Chat AI Preview Setup Guide
+# Rocket.Chat AI Setup Guide

 This guide will help you to setup Rocket.Chat AI on your local machine.

+Rocket.Chat AI enables you to integrate Open Source Models like Llama3 with your own knowledge base (using Retrieval Augmented Generation) with your Rocket.Chat instance.
+This allows the LLMs to generate responses based on the context of the docs in the knowledge base, this helps in generating more accurate responses.
+The Rocket.Chat AI App provides other features like Thread summarization, Omnichannel Conversation Summarization.

-The project is in beta and we are working on improving the setup process.
+> The project is in beta and we are working on improving the setup process.
 If you face any issues or have any feedbacks, please reach out to us on the [Rocket.Chat AI channel](https://open.rocket.chat/channel/Rocket-Chat-SAFE-ai-v-hub).

 Here is a high-level overview of the overall workflow:
 ![Rocket.Chat AI Overview](./assets/rc_ai_overview.png)